David Zubik: Immigration

 In July 2014, Zubik gave his support to the Holy Family institute in Emsworth, Pennsylvania, which provided housing, food and other support to child immigrants from Central America.

 Zubik in February 2017 released a statement calling on Catholics to put aside fears of immigrants and refugees.
 This was in response to an action by the Trump Administration banning immigration from seven Muslim-majority nations.

 LGBTQ issues

-Zubik canceled a planned mass at Duquesne University in July 2023 that was advertised in flyers as a "Pride Mass" He said that he had not heard of the mass nor approved it.
-Organizers said that the mass was mislabeled, that it was planned to show solidarity with LBGTQ individuals.
+Zubik canceled a planned Mass at Duquesne University in July 2023 that was advertised in flyers as a "Pride Mass".
+He said that he had not heard of the Mass nor approved it.
+Organizers said that the Mass was mislabeled, that it was planned to show solidarity with LGBTQ individuals.